davidgroves/SkyPlusController/README.md

 - I haven't tested this with SkyQ, but I don't think it will work.

 - If you have multiple STB's, it will control a random one.

+- I don't actually test that we get what we expect, because as this is reverse engineered, I've no idea what I actually expect to expect.

 Credits and Acknowledgments.
 ============================